ls1intum/Artemis/src/main/resources/templates/java/test/projectTemplate/readme.md

 #### Sequential test runs
 If you have decided to use the sequential test runs feature for this exercise, please read the following instructions:
-We use a file pattern to run structural before behavior tests.
+We use the folder structure of the test repository to differentiate structural and behavior tests:
-1. Structural test files must contain the string "Structural" in their file / class name, e.g. ClassStructuralTest.java
+1. Structural test files must be placed in the folder "structural"
-2. Behavior test files must contain the string "Behavior" in their file / class name, e.g. SortingBehaviorTest.java
+2. Behavior test files must be placed in the folder "behavior"

-All other files that don't follow any of the described patterns will NOT be executed!
+Files in other folders will not be executed!